WarzoneMC/tgm/README.md

 2. Compile the latest version of TGM or download it from our [Jenkins](https://jenkins.bennydoesstuff.me/job/TGM/).

 3. Create a `Maps` folder in the root directory of your server and insert a supported TGM map.
-Make sure you also include a `rotation.txt` file with the names of maps you would like to be present in the rotation.
+Make sure you also include a `rotation.json` file with the names of maps you would like to be present in the rotation.
     - You can download our Maps folder as a reference on the Maps repository located [here](https://github.com/WarzoneMC/Maps).
     - If you would like to load multiple map repositories or simply change the location, you can change the setting in the `plugins/TGM/config.yml` file.